 Plug-ins are small software modules—with filename extensions such as .aex, .pbk, .pbg, and .8bi—that add functionality to an application.
-After Effects effects are implemented as plug-ins, as are some features for importing and working with certain file formats.
-The Photoshop Camera Raw plug-in, for example, provides After Effects with its ability to work with camera raw files.
+Effects in After Effects are implemented as plug-ins, as are some features for importing and working with certain file formats.
+The Photoshop Camera Raw plug-in, for example, provides After Effects with its ability to work with Camera Raw files.

 You can obtain plug-ins for After Effects and other Adobe products from Adobe or other vendors.
 For specific instructions for installing a plug-in, see its documentation.

 When After Effects starts, it loads plug-ins from several folder, including the Plug-ins folder.
 If a plug-in doesn’t come with an installer or with specific instructions for its installation, then you can usually install the plug-in by placing it in the Plug-ins folder.

 By default, the Plug-ins folder is in the following location: